nderituc/project-reflection/Reflection.md

 * How write R programs for simulations from probability models and randomization-based experiments.
 * How to use source documentation and other resources to troubleshoot and extend R programs.Not so sure about this but i can extend R programs using source documentation.

-Generally i feel am at a good position in this class.Grade B
+Generally i feel am at a good position in this class.The classe have been great.The weekly activities have been help in practicing the topics.By challenge has been creating a shiny app.Grade A